-Online Safety is taught to children in school as part of the curriculum and is reinforced whenever the children access the web or use emails.
-The use of the internet in school is strictly filtered via county servers and the tightest security is in place at all times.
+Online Safety is taught in school as part of the curriculum, and is reinforced whenever children access the Internet.
+The use of the Internet in school is strictly filtered via county servers and the tightest security is in place at all times.

 Please as parents, carers and family members do read the information on the links below and take action to protect your children when they are online at home.

 Parent Web Site Links and Support

 Useful information and ideas for parents to support their children, including ideas to start conversations with children about internet safety.

 #DITTO is an e-safety magazine for schools and parents to keep you up to date with risks, issues, advice and guidance related to keeping children safe online, with a view to enjoying and learning about technology.
 Download # DITTO here: https://www.esafety-adviser.com/latest-newsletter

 Find out what you can do protect yourself and your family from online safety risks with these short video guides

 “What every parents should know about social media.”
 Watch these with your child to start a conversation.